Ethel Smyth

 Dame Ethel Mary Smyth DBE (/smaɪθ/; 22 April 1858 – 8 May 1944) was an English composer and a member of the women's suffrage movement.
 Her compositions include songs, works for piano, chamber music, orchestral works, choral works and operas.

-Smyth tended to be marginalised as a ‘woman composer’, as though her work could not be accepted as mainstream.
-Yet when she produced more delicate compositions, they were criticised for not measuring up to the standard of her male competitors.
-Nevertheless, she was granted a damehood, the first female composer to be so honoured.
+Smyth tended to be marginalised as a "woman composer", as though her work could not be accepted as mainstream.
+Yet when she produced more delicate compositions, they were criticised for not measuring up to the standard of her male peers.
+She was the first female composer granted a damehood.

 Family background

-Ethel Smyth was the fourth of eight children.
-The youngest was Robert ("Bob") Napier Smyth (1868–1947), who rose to become a Brigadier in the British Army.
-She was the aunt of Lieutenant General Sir Ralph Eastwood.

-She was born in Sidcup, Kent, which is now in the London Borough of Bexley.
-While 22 April is the actual day of her birth, Smyth habitually stated it was 23 April, the day that was celebrated by her family, as they enjoyed the coincidence with William Shakespeare's.
+Ethel Smyth was born at 5 Lower Seymour Street, Marylebone, London on 22 April 1858, the fourth of eight children.
+While 22 April is the actual date of her birth, Smyth habitually stated it was 23 April, the day that was celebrated by her family, as they enjoyed the coincidence with William Shakespeare's.
 Her father, John Hall Smyth, who was a major general in the Royal Artillery, was very much opposed to her making a career in music.
-She lived at Frimhurst, near Frimley Green for many years, before moving to Hook Heath on the outskirts of Woking.
+The home of her early years was Sidcup Place in Sidcup, then in Kent.
+From 1867 her family base was Frimhurst, near Frimley Green; from 1894 she lived at One Oak, also in Frimley, before moving in 1910 to Hook Heath on the outskirts of Woking.
+Her youngest brother was Robert ("Bob") Napier Smyth (1868–1947), who rose to become a Brigadier in the British Army.